Welcome to Operation Titan Angel.

-To your help you have two Georgian Air Force SU-25s and one US Air Force MQ-9 Reaper available to provide fire and intel support.
+To your help you have two Georgian Air Force SU-25s (Rusty) and one US Air Force MQ-9 Reaper available to provide fire and intel support.

 There are three air units on standby.
-A US Air Force MQ-9 Reaper that will move towards the enemys position and orbit the target and designate units by threat prioritization.
-The Reaper is very autonomous and will not often need orders, unless you want it to engage targets.
+A US Air Force MQ-9 Reaper that will move towards the target units position and orbit the target and designate units by threat prioritization.
+The Reaper is autonomous and will not often need orders, unless you want it to engage targets.
 It can either engage any target at will with a specific weapon, or it can be ordered to attack a specific target with a specific weapon.
 The Reaper can also report its current fuel and weapon status.

 Note that all air units will report when they have used up half their fuel, and they will automatically RTB when they are running low on fuel.

-When either of the ground units or the Reaper has eyes on target you will be able to get intel on the targets current position, heading (if moving) and composition.
+If any of the ground units or the Reaper has eyes on target you will be able to get intel on the targets current position, heading (if moving) and composition.
 If none of the ground units or the Reaper has eyes on the target no intel will be available.

 Arco - Arco track / 295.4 MHz AM / TACAN 31Y

 Shell - Shell track / 293.1 MHz AM / TACAN 52Y